gardener/gardener/docs/usage/shoot_firewall.md

 * **8443** for requests to the shoot API Server via `api-server-proxy`, dispatched based on the proxy protocol target, which is the IP address of `kubernetes.default.svc.cluster.local` in the shoot.
 * **8132** to establish the reversed VPN connection.
 It's dispatched according to an HTTP header value.

-For detailed information you can check [Control Plane Endpoints and Ports](../development/control-plane-endpoints-and-ports.md)
+For detailed information, you can check [Control Plane Endpoints and Ports](../development/control-plane-endpoints-and-ports.md).